---->

 the above particles.

-The latter seem less easily directly detectable than the
+The latter seem currently less easily directly detectable than the

 former.